hey-network/mainchain/readme.md

 Through this document, elements that are **~~stricken through~~** should be considered **even more work in progress** as they are still subject to potentially significant changes.

-A **bug bounty** program will likely be considered for product-specific smart contracts (both on the sidechain and mainchain).
-Stay tuned if you are a Solidity nerd and are excited by this opportunity.
+A **bug bounty** program will run for product-specific smart contracts (both on the sidechain and mainchain).
+Contact us at [bounty@hey.network](mailto:bounty@hey.network) if you are a Solidity nerd and are excited by this opportunity.

 ## 📮 Contracts addresses